DQE Emergency Preparedness Products

 Just prior to the start of the Olympic Games in 1996, DQE was tasked with training all of the hospitals in the Atlanta area.
 For many of these hospitals, DQE training was their first exposure to disaster preparedness.
 In 2001 DQE and its principals co-developed and delivered the medical training for the Domestic Preparedness Program which was the country’s first national initiative to provide instruction on the medical consequences of terrorism.
 This training was provided to hospitals in over 100 major US cities.

 The U.S. military, in 2000, tasked DQE with preparing all of its medical facilities in the US, Europe, and Japan to treat contaminated patients.
 Starting in 2003, DQE participated on medical expert panels with the army, HRSA, and AHRQ to develop a national model for providing mass medical care during an infectious disease outbreak, define disaster preparedness standards for hospitals, and develop a readiness assessment tool for the US government.

 These opportunities matured our understanding and know-how about hospital all-hazards preparedness.
-The unmatched experience in providing training, exercise and emergency management planning to hundreds of hospitals, positioned DQE as the premier provider of disaster preparedness services.
+The unmatched experience in providing training, exercise, and emergency management planning to hundreds of hospitals, positioned DQE as a premier provider of disaster preparedness products.